squat/kilo/docs/userspace-wireguard.md

 1. `kilo` without userspace WireGuard; and
 1. `kilo-userspace` with [BoringTun] as a sidecar.

-__Note:__ because Kilo is dependant on nkml, nkml must be run on the host network before CNI is available and requires a kubeconfig in order to access the Kubernetes API.
+> **Note**: because Kilo is dependant on nkml, nkml must be run on the host network before CNI is available and requires a kubeconfig in order to access the Kubernetes API.

 [BoringTun]: https://github.com/cloudflare/boringtun